 Cloud computing is the delivery of various on-demand services like storage, server, database, application, development tools, analytics, networking, and intelligence through the internet.
 These services are hosted in data centers in remote locations by cloud service providers.
 Cloud providers do all the maintenance of the services and they just provide abstraction forms of their services.

-There is various form of computing like desktop computing, client-server computing, cluster computing, grid computing, cloud computing.
+There is various form of computing like desktop computing, client-server computing, cluster computing, grid computing, and cloud computing.
 Among them, cloud computing has become much popular.

 Some of the large cloud service providers are: